Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Statistical significance of the Kerr analysis

 Figure~\ref{fig:maxbftime} shows the distribution of times at which the maximum Bayes factor occurs for the \controlinj{} (left) and \signalinj{} (right) injections.
 In the case of the \controlinj{} injections, no particular time is favored, as would be expected from noise.
 There is an excess in the distribution near the boundaries, but this is expected since the Bayes factor is not independent between consecutive time steps.
 If the Bayes factor is large at a given time, it is more likely to be elevated at surrounding times, due to the autocorrelation length of the template signal.
 In noise the maximum Bayes factor is therefore more likely to occur close to the boundary.

 Conversely, for the \signalinj{} injections the distribution in time is peaked at $\sim 10M$ after merger.
 This is consistent with expectations.
 Numerical simulations have shown that a QNM description of the signal using only fundamental modes becomes valid between $10$ and $20M$ after merger~\cite{Buonanno:2006ui,Berti:2007fi,Kamaretsos:2011um}.
 That the pipeline recovers large Bayes factors when the signal is present \emph{and} recovers those Bayes factors at $\sim 10M$ after merger validates its ability to recover the $(3,3,0)$ mode from a signal if it is present.
+As mentioned earlier, strictly speaking, this demonstrates the validity of our analysis when applied to the specific waveform models chosen, which are of course only approximations to exact general relativity; within these uncertainties, alternate explanations of GW190521 are not ruled out.
+A detailed study quantifying such waveform uncertainties is beyond the scope of this work.

+Figure \ref{fig:mass_spin_recovery} illustrates the ability of the $(2,2,0){+}(3,3,0)$ model to recover the \signalinj{} injections' final mass $M_f$ and spin $\chi_f$ when the Bayes factor Eq.~\eqref{eqn:bayes_factor} is maximized over time.
+The figure shows 1D and 2D marginal distributions on the fractional error in recovered final mass $\delta M_f$ and the absolute error in final spin $\Delta \chi_f$.
+We find that, on average, the model reasonably recovers the mass and spin: zero is within 1$\sigma$ of the mean for both $\delta M_f$ and $\Delta \chi_f$ (left plot).
+The $50\%$ credible region of the average 2D marginal posterior also contains zero (right plot).